matheus4lves/udemy-desenvolvimento-web-completo_anna-bella/README.md

 ## Credits

-This website is part of the projects developed in the online course **Desenvolvimento Web Completo 2021 - 20 cursos + 20 projetos**, available at [Udemy](https://www.udemy.com/course/web-completo/).
+This website is one of the projects developed in the online course **Desenvolvimento Web Completo 2021 - 20 cursos + 20 projetos**, available at [Udemy](https://www.udemy.com/course/web-completo/).

 ## License